eclipse/paho.mqtt.rust/README.md

 - Removed old asynchronous (futures 0.1-style) examples
 - Message and option structs were reimplemented internally with pinned inner data structs.
 - `SslOptions` using `Path` and `PathBuf` for file names in the API instead of `String`.
+- The reason code returned from the server moved into the `ServerResponse` struct.

 ### What's new in v0.7